pavan-uppari/sde_sheet/docs/binary_trees/binary_trees.md

 ## Max width of a Binary Tree

-**Problem Statement**: Given a Binary Tree, return its maximum width.
+**❓**: Given a Binary Tree, return its maximum width.
 The maximum width of a Binary Tree is the maximum diameter among all its levels.
 The width or diameter of a level is the number of nodes between the leftmost and rightmost nodes.

 **Example**: